 It’s important to maintain these rhythmic peaks, not flatten them out.
 When they flatten, nothing in the brain or body of a woman will feel right, and she will begin the living decaying process to death.
 It sounds dramatic but that’s what happens.
 Your estrogen levels send signals to the body as to where you are in the reproductive life stage process, and when estrogen is low and remains low, the mind of the female, no matter her age, will want to check out so to speak and the mind and body will fall apart.
 It is estrogen that dictates all of this.
 Women are least susceptible to mental and physical conditions when estrogen is maintained at optimal levels with healthy peaks for receptor up regulation.
 Without receptor up regulation nothing works right, just mental and physical misery.

-If you’re having a hard time finding a doctor who understands this concept, become my client and I will help you get your hormones working right.
+If you’re having a hard time finding a doctor who understands this concept, click on the button below to make a complementary consultation.